Mycelium-W3RKZ/SOLAR-CTI/README.md

 I'm **Joshua Alexander Wright** — independent security researcher, malware analyst, and CTI author operating under the handle **JAWz_TheSolarPoweredBard**.

 This repository is my public threat intelligence lab.
 Every report here is the output of a real analysis session: Ghidra open, three sandboxes running in parallel, Wireshark against the PCAP, and a research notes doc filling line by line.

-No sandbox-copy-paste.
-No vendor-report reformats.
-Just the mycelium traced to the root.
+Straight mycelium traced to it's root.

 ---

 ## 🌐 THE SOLAR-CTI MISSION

 ```
 WHO IS ATTACKING?      ──► Adversary profiles.
-PUNK SPIDER.
 Named actors.
 Unknown clusters.
 WHAT DO THEY WANT?     ──► Operational context.
 Motives.
 Targeting logic.
 Campaign scope.
 HOW DO THEY OPERATE?   ──► TTPs.
 ATT&CK-mapped.
 Evidence-anchored.
 Per technique.
 WHAT DO WE LOOK FOR?   ──► IOCs.
 YARA rules.
 Sigma detections.
 Actionable and deployable.